cchalm/blundering-savant/CONTRIBUTING.md

 ### Code Style

 This project follows the Go style guide outlined in [`STYLE_GUIDE.md`](STYLE_GUIDE.md).
-Key points:

-- Use `gofmt` and `goimports` for formatting
-- Follow Go naming conventions (camelCase for private, PascalCase for public)
-- Write comprehensive tests for new functionality
-- Document exported functions and types
-- Handle errors explicitly
+Please refer to that document for detailed coding standards and best practices.

 ### Submitting Changes